BoiseComputer/plesk_mailcert/README.md

 # plesk_mailcert
 Version 1.06

-Copys Plesk LetsEncrypt CERT to Mailservers and Webmin
+Copies Plesk LetsEncrypt CERT to Mailservers and Webmin

 The script MAILCERT is used if you secured your plesk server also with an LetsEncrypt certificate, Example: server.mydomain.tld
 WARNING!
 This is experimental and only tested on Debian/Ubuntu Systems at this time.
 Make sure you have backed up your PEM files before usage